kkinnear/zprint/README.md

 ### *Recent Additions!*

+ * Made considerable improvements in multi-format "stability".
+Thus, if you format the same file multiple times, it is considerably less likely to change the second time.
+The biggest issues were when using `:repect-nl`, though some affected every formatting approach.
+The downside, such as it is, is that the tuning for "hangs" had to change a bit -- so now more things qualify to hang as opposed to flow.
+The change isn't dramatic, but if you prefer the previous behavior you can get it with: `:style :original-hang`.
+ * Inline comments (i.e., end of line comments) when aligned in a group would flow left to end up one space beyond the widest code.
+Single inline comments would not, yielding odd inconsistencies.
+Now single line inline comments also flow left to end up one space beyond the code.
+You can turn all of the alignment support for inline comments off by using `:comment {:inline-align-style :none}` if you don't like this approach.
  * You can alias function formatting in the `:fn-map`.
 If the value in the `:fn-map` is a string, then the formatting for that function is used.
  This makes having one function format like another much easier to configure.